-As an engineer it is recommended to know at least one programming language that you can use to write automation scripts.
+As a DevOps engineer it is not the most important thing but would be very good to know at least one programming language that you can use to write automation scripts.

 Some popular programming languages for DevOps-es are Python, Go and JavaScript.